Tension-Perfection/Tension-perfection/README.md

 **Dni (,,•᷄‎ࡇ•᷅ ,,)?**

 -I'm too lazy so I'd just say Same as flynn's Dni list (the Jany part) I've noticed a few things already  ¬DUDE you're literally 11 you CANNOT be talking about me inappropriately / negatively like that..
-I don't wanna seem mean but what if it is mean, I mean what you did was painful than words can explain.. but what you did was unforgivable, focus on your education instead of making yourself look like someone who spreads misinformation I mean you are but yeah still
+I don't wanna seem mean but what if it is mean, I mean what you did was painful than words can explain.. but what you did was unforgivable, focus on your education instead of making yourself look like someone who spreads misinformation I mean you are but yeah still Σ(°ロ°)

 <h3 align="left">Art:</h3>
 <p align="left">